 Direct Care Workers are also known as Direct Service Workers (DSW) or Direct Support Professionals (DSPs) and may include home health aides, home care aides, certified nursing assistants, personal care assistants and respite providers, among others.

 Under the Lifespan Respite Care Program, the Administration for Community Living awarded funds to the Center for Health Policy Development, National Academy for State Health Policy to complement the work of the Lifespan Respite Technical Assistance and Resource Center at ARCH National Respite Network and Resource Center.
 The purpose of the award is to address respite access, workforce issues, and expansion of natural supports that have since emerged as recommendations in the National Strategy to Support Family Caregivers.

 Through this Lifespan Respite Special Project, ARCH partnered with NASHP to advance a workforce development initiative that developed and tested, with the goal of scaling, a respite workforce recruitment, training, and retention program to better meet the needs of culturally and geographically diverse families, with particular attention to the impact of COVID-19 on the workforce.

-Joining this effort as a subcontractor is the Respite Care Association of Wisconsin that was key in developing the enhanced training curriculum and designing the recruitment strategies.
-The initiative is being evaluated by Dr. Kim Whitmore at Marquette University College of Nursing and Ujima Unlimited.
+Joining this effort as a subcontractor is the Respite Care Association of Wisconsin (RCAW).
+RCAW was key in developing the enhanced training curriculum and designing the recruitment strategies.
+The initiative is being evaluated by Dr. Kim Whitmore at Marquette University College of Nursing and Ujima United.